 How many sets per muscle per week should beginners do?

 About 5–10 total sets for each muscle every week works well for most beginners.
 This target includes all sets for the muscle, even across different exercises and sessions.
 Be sure to track progress so you know when it’s time to bump up the challenge.
+For a more detailed breakdown by muscle group and how to structure your weekly volume, see this guide on Muscle Group Sets Per Week For Beginners.

 Should beginners train to failure?